-To develop your pillar content, think about the top ten problems your avatar has.
+To develop your pillar content, consider your avatar’s top ten problems.
 Then, think about how you can create content to solve those problems.
 All you have left to do after that is actually write it!
 Remember, your avatar is there to make content creation easy.

 Set a Schedule

 Now let’s take a minute to think about time management.
 As with any important thing you do, you have to stick to a schedule.
-Doing this makes it so that you have designated time to complete the essential tasks for your website.
+Doing this allows you to have designated time to complete the essential tasks for your website.
 Here are the programs you need to create.

 Dedicate Time For Your Blog

 First things first, you need to set time aside for your blog.
 Dedicate a specific time every day or certain days of the week, depending on what works best for you.
 Whatever time you set aside for your blog, make sure it’s the same every week, allowing you to form a routine.
-This is especially important if you have other important obligations, such as kids or a full-time job.
+This is especially important if you have other obligations like kids or a full-time job.